 Experts recommend a multi-layered approach to sending anonymous emails.
 Virtual Private Networks (VPNs) serve as a critical first line of defense, masking the sender's true IP address and geographic location.
 However, professionals warn that not all VPNs offer equal protection.

-A comprehensive anonymity strategy typically involves:
+A solid anonymity strategy usually includes:

 Emerging Technologies and Privacy Challenges